fomightez/mcscan-binder/README.md

 Haibao Tang et al. (2015). jcvi: JCVI utility libraries.
 Zenodo.
 [10.5281/zenodo.31631](http://dx.doi.org/10.5281/zenodo.31631).

-The copyright information for the software is available in the directory of actively running binders and [reprinted below](License for MCscan software) for clarity.
+The copyright information for the software is  [reprinted below](License for MCscan software) for clarity.

 ***Clarifying Software Attribution: I, Wayne, am not involved in the MCScan or JCVI software at all.
 Those listed above are the developers and distributors of MCscan and JCVI.
 See their materials.
 I simply set up this repository to make the software useable without installation headaches.***